mantidproject/mantidimaging/docs/developer_guide/documentation.rst

 There is a setuptools command configured to deploy the documentation to GitHub Pages where it will be visible at https://mantidproject.github.io/mantidimaging

-This can be done via the command :code:`python setup.py publish_online_docs`.
+This can be done via the command :code:`python setup.py docs_publish`.
 This assumes you are using SSH as your Git push protocol, if you are not you may specify an alternative remote URL using the :code:`-r` argument.

 QtHelp